GetNetworkInterfaces function

 parseAddress function

-parseAddress parses an address in hexadecimal format and returns the
+parseAddress parses an address in hexadecimal format from /proc/net/tcp*

 Parameters: